nickyeoman/sassLibrary/README.md

 * Keep a library of useful styles that can easily be called
 * Don't load anything you don't use
 * Don't load more than one style sheet
-* Try not to use more than one class per element.
+* Try not to minimize the number of classes per element.

 ## Usage